shoebkhan09/cred-manager/README.md

+**Official documentation and installation instructions on the way--ETA: January 8, 2018.**

 # cred-manager
 Application for a person to manage their trusted 2FA credentials that can be used to access resources protected by the Gluu Server.
 Supported authentication mechanisms include: